Arrest of Jagtar Singh Johal

+The arrest has led to a social-media campaign calling for Johal's release and the incarcertation of Johal remains a cause of diplomatic issues between the United Kingdom and India.
+According to the United States Commission on International Religious Freedom, he is being "detained for his religious belief and for documenting religious freedom violations."

 Arrest

-Jagtar Singh Johal was arrested in India in 2017.
-According to the United Nation's Working Group on Arbitrary Detention, Mr Johal has been detained "arbitrarily" and should be released immediately.
-Following their investigations, the UN group concluded that Mr Johal's detention without trial was "on discriminatory grounds, owing to his status as a human rights defender and based on his political activism, religious faith and opinions," something Mr Johal's family have asserted since he was first arrested in 2017.
-Jagtar Singh Johal has told the BBC that he had been tortured and forced to sign false confession statements.
+Jagtar Singh Johal, a Scottish-Sikh who is originally from Dumbarton in the United Kingdom, was arrested in India in early November 2017 by plain clothes police officers of the Punjab Police.
+The arrest took place weeks after Johal's wedding in India.
+According to the United Nation's Working Group on Arbitrary Detention, Johal has been detained "arbitrarily" and should be released immediately.
+Following their investigations, the UN group concluded that Johal's detention without trial was "on discriminatory grounds, owing to his status as a human rights defender and based on his political activism, religious faith and opinions," something Johal's family have asserted since he was first arrested in 2017.
+Jagtar Singh Johal told the BBC that he had been tortured and forced to sign false confessions, although the BBC could not verify the allegations of torture.
+The Indian government denied any mistreatment or torture in this case.
 Jagtar Singh Johal is accused for the involvement in the murders of Brigadier (retd) Jagdish Gagneja, RSS leader Ravinder Gosain and Pastor Sultan Masih and for funding of the terrorist organization Khalistan Liberation Force in November 2017, for which there is no judicially admissible evidence against him, despite intelligence agencies having over three years to investigate.
 Johal has not been brought to trial.

-Johal is a British Sikh from Dumbarton, Scotland suspected of involvement in numerous political killings in Punjab.
+Johal is currently being held at Tihar jail and has yet to face trial despite being in Indian custody since 2017.
+In May 2022, a UN panel of human rights experts found the arrest and detainment arbitrary, and requested for Indian authorities to immediately release Johal.